available 24/7

 Wisconsin has no specific law prohibiting the use of headphones or earbuds while driving.
 This means you can legally wear headphones or earbuds, but doing so may increase your risk of a serious car crash.

 If a driver wearing headphones contributes to or causes a car accident that injures you, it could be considered distracted driving.
+For a complete overview of what activities count as distracted driving under Wisconsin law, read our guide: What Is the Definition of Distracted Driving?
 Drivers cited for distracted driving may face certain legal penalties and be held liable for your medical costs and other damages.

 As a driver, your duty of care is to stay fully focused on the road to prevent an accident and avoid road hazards.
 Listening to music or even podcasts can affect your cognitive focus, taking your mind off of what is happening on the road.
 Additionally, hearing the ambient noise of traffic around you (however unpleasant) helps alert you to certain hazards or of approaching vehicles.
 In short, environmental noise helps you to drive more safely.